12 Delicious Family-Friendly Restaurants in Rome

 Trastevere

-If you are visiting the Vatican, you will have a hard time finding good food, but if you pop across the river to Trastevere you can eat to your heart’s content and enjoy exploring the neighborhood while you are at it.
+If you are visiting the Vatican, you will have a hard time finding good food, but if you pop across the river to the lively Trastevere neighborhood, you can eat to your heart’s content and enjoy exploring the area while you are at it.

 If you avoid tourist traps, you are bound to find something that will make you and the kids happy, but hopefully this guide will make your choices a little easier.